hosseinshaya/better_commit/README.md

 ```

 To add this forever you can add it to:

-For Linux and MacOS: ~/.zshrc or ~/.bashrc
-For Windows: Environment Variables in System Properties
+Environment Variables in System Properties

 ### 3. Let the Magic Work